-The 6 Resources I Used to CRUSH the PANCE
+The 6 Resources I Used to Pummel the PANCE

 I recently found out that I passed my PANCE exam on the first attempt!
 The main resources I used to prepare were Rosh Review, PANCE Prep Pearls by Dwayne A. Williams, A Comprehensive Review for the Certification and Recertification Examinations for Physician Assistants Sixth Edition by Claire Williams, The Final Step by Brian Wallace, and PA Prep Essentials Flashcards from CME4Life.
 I also attended a CME4Life three-day review course the month before my scheduled PANCE exam.